When you think about Japan, what comes to your mind? Sushi, samurai, geisha, bullet train, perhaps manga and anime?

 Learn about Japanese Culture through Manga

-Manga is a form of entertainment, but you can actually learn a lot about Japanese culture and language from it.
+Manga is a form of entertainment, but through it, you can actually learn a lot about Japanese life and language.
 As mentioned, manga covers various topics.
-You can learn anything from world history to modern school life and work life to how to cook Japanese food!
+You can learn anything, including world history, modern school life, work-life and even Japanese cooking!

 Learn Japanese With Manga